 A common inclusion in a trust fund is a “spendthrift clause.”
 This prevents a beneficiary from using the trust fund’s assets to pay off their debts.
 So even if your grandson were to gamble away all his own money and incur a ton of debt, his creditors can’t touch his trust fund.
 That way, your grandson can still have some backup money to help him get back on his feet.

-There are a few types of trust funds.
-For starters, there are irrevocable trust funds which once established, are unchangeable.
+Trust funds can typically be either revocable or irrevocable, which impacts how they can be updated after their initial creation.
+Irrevocable trust funds, once established, are unchangeable.
 As the grantor, you cannot rescind the trust nor change the terms or distribution.
 This rigidity comes with some benefits.
 First, because the grantor no longer owns the assets, they don’t need to pay income tax on money made by these assets.
-Funds an irrevocable trust no longer count as part of the grantor’s estate.
+Funds from an irrevocable trust no longer count as part of the grantor’s estate.
 Therefore, moving assets into an irrevocable trust can also help the grantor move into a lower tax bracket or avoid paying estate tax.
 Irrevocable trusts also protect funds from legal claims and debts against the grantor.
 This way, the beneficiary can still benefit from those assets in the event the grantor falls into debt or hardship.

-Revocable trust funds, on the other hand, can be changed at any time.
+Revocable trust funds, on the other hand, are changeable at any time.
 These are also called living trusts.
 You can update them as needed by adding or removing assets and beneficiaries.
 You can even dissolve the fund which results in returning the assets to the grantor.
 This allows for more flexibility and control, as changes can be made until the grantor dies.
-However, unlike an irrevocable fund, the funds within a revocable trust are still considered part of the grantor’s estate.
-This leaves them less protected if the grantor faces legal claims, medical bills or other debts.
-In this case, the funds in the revocable trust can be seized.
+However, unlike an irrevocable fund, the funds within a revocable trust are still part of the grantor’s estate.
+This leaves them less protected if the grantor faces legal claims, medical bills, or other debts.
+In this case, the funds in the revocable trust aren’t protected.

-A charitable remainder trust is another type of trust fund.
-Also called a charitable annuity trust, this allows you to pass on your assets to a specified charity instead of a relative.
+- Charitable Remainder Trust: A charitable remainder trust, also called a charitable annuity trust, allows you to pass on your assets to a specified charity instead of a relative.
 The assets within this kind of fund provide a fixed-percentage income for the beneficiary during the life of the trust.
 When you fund a charitable remainder trust, you can immediately benefit from charitable-contribution tax credits.
 Plus, you’re donating your assets toward a great cause.